ProgrammingHero1/bistro-boss-server-with-payment-part_7/README.md

-#  Bistro Boss Server With Payment
+#  Bistro Boss Server With Payment.

 Client Repo Link : [Bistro Boss Client with Payment](https://github.com/ProgrammingHero1/bistro-boss-client-with-payment-part_7)

-## What We Did Today
+## What We Did Today.

 - **Module Overview and Create Payment Route**: An introduction to the payment module and the creation of a new route for handling payments.
 - **Install Stripe, Stripe for React, and Create Card Element**: Setting up Stripe and integrating it with our React application to handle card elements.